mrmatt001/PiBrewery/README.md

 ##### Set wifi country to location (option four | I4)
 ##### Enable ssh (option five | P2)

+## Connect to Pi in headless mode (easier to copy commands from this page)

+Run ifconfig to get the IP address and use PuTTY or other to ssh to the Pi and ditch the screen / keyboard

 ## Install PowerShell Core

 There will probably be an updated version for this by the time you read it - replace the version with the file available.
 I opened up a browser on a PC and went to https://github.com/PowerShell/PowerShell/releases then copied and pasted the latest version (Preview 3 at time of writing).
 Use the latest / released version and update the wget / tar / rm lines accordingly